 The places your puppy can go to and the friends they can make, both canine and human, are influenced by the dog vaccinations they have.

-If you’re a new dog parent, you may be frazzled by all the care that young pups need.
-To help you out, we’ve put together this overview of the vaccinations puppies need during their first few months of life, as well as why and when.
+If you’re a new dog parent, you may feel overwhelmed by all the care that young pups need.
+So, we’ve put together this overview of the vaccinations you’ll want to look into for your puppy, as well as why and when.

 Once you understand the urgency of dog shots, you can discuss with your veterinarian to ensure that your fur baby is as safe as they can be from illnesses that can harm them or your family.

-So, Why are Dog Vaccinations a Big Deal?
+Why are Vaccines for Dogs a Big Deal?

 The American Veterinary Medical Association claims there are five important reasons why every dog needs shots: